 - Ordering the moving parent to bring the child back to Utah on a periodic basis

 - Expanding school vacation visitation periods for the non-custodial parent

 - Pay the non-custodial parent’s expenses to travel to the children for visits or

 - Allocating all travel expenses to the custodial parent

 Move Away Order Forms – Filing a Request for Move Away Order

 The forms for filing a move away request are the same forms for any other type of Request for Order in a family law case.
 The key part of the move away forms is the supporting Declaration since it is imperative that the basis for your request to move away is clearly substantiated for the court’s consideration.
 Creating a clear and concise declaration is your opportunity to tell your story to the court and this Declaration is probably the most important aspect of the paperwork.
-A People’s Choice has extensive legal writing experience to help you clearly outline the reasons for the court to defend your position on a move away request.

 Get help with your Utah legal documents today!